unpoller/unpoller.github.io/documentation/docs/install/configuration.md

 ### Prometheus

 This section begins with ``[prometheus]`` and configures an HTTP listener where a scrape daemon, such as Prometheus or InfluxDB 2.0 may obtain metrics.
-See the Prometheus wiki page for Prometheus configuration instructions.
+See the [Prometheus](../dependencies/prometheus) page for Prometheus configuration instructions.

 While Prometheus provides some configuration parameters, you shouldn't change them.
 If you don't use Prometheus, set `disable` to `true`.